stankiewicz565/piggles.github.io/index.md

 layout: default
 ---

-# I dont undertand why the images wont load
-# this one just has tree/master/images as the path
+# for this image we are testing to see is /image/picturename will work
 ![cutePig](/images/cutePig.jpg)

-# Also pig image has the cap JPG
+# Also pig image\

 ![pig](./pig.jpg)